oavioz/rencher-oke/README.md

 # OKE Labs

-Hello and welcome to OKE Labs.
+Hello and welcome to Oracle OKE Labs.